nrc-cnrc/MetroloPy/README.md

 $ pip install metrolopy
 ```

-Physical quantities can then be represented in Python as `gummy` objects:
+Physical quantities can then be represented in Python as `gummy` objects with an uncertianty and (or) a unit:

 <pre><code>&gt;&gt;&gt; import metrolopy as uc
 &gt;&gt;&gt; a = uc.gummy(1.2345,u=0.0234,unit='cm')